 The last twenty years went by in a flash.
 It’s immensely satisfying to have built something that stands the test of time and we’re exceedingly grateful to all of the amazing people– both internally and externally– we’ve had the pleasure and opportunity to work with over the years.
 (I hope you know who you are because we couldn’t have done it without you.)

-Today, we’re laser focused on doing great, creative, game-changing work for our clients.
+Today, we’re the leading marketing agency in Carmel, laser focused on doing great, creative, game-changing work for our clients.
 I’m excited that so much of what we do extends beyond the web and into the Modern Marketing realm.
 It feels like coming home (but not back into the garage.)